nimblehq/nimble-medium-ios/.github/PULL_REQUEST_TEMPLATE.md

 ## Insight

-Describe in details how to test the changes; referenced documentation is welcome as well.
+Describe in detail how to test the changes; referenced documentation is welcome as well.

 ## Proof Of Work